• Skip to primary navigation

 Jump to Recipe Print Recipe

-Homemade carob dog treats in a stack and one in front.
+Homemade carob dog treats on a plate and one next to it.

 Homemade carob dog treats on a plate.